GSLV Mk. III Launch Vehicle

 |Mass to GTO||5,000kg|

 The GSLV Mk.
-III launch vehicle stands 43.4 meters tall consisting of a large Core Stage using liquid propellants that has two Solid Rocket Boosters attached to it.
+III launch vehicle stands 43.4 meters tall consisting of a large Core Stage using liquid propellants with two Solid Rocket Boosters attached to it.

 Stacked atop the core is a larger version of India’s Cryogenic Upper Stage, powered by the most powerful cryogenic engine built in India to date.
 GSLV Mk.
 III has a launch mass of approximately 630,600 Kilograms.